nareshbhatia/movie-magic-chatgpt-4o/README.md

 ### commit-6

-Manual tweaking to get closer to requirements.
-I spent about 45 minutes on this.
+Manual tweaking to get closer to the requirements.
+I spent no more than 45 minutes to get to this point.
 Here's the resulting output.

 ![commit-6](assets/commit-6.png)